vojtechsimetka/tasegir/README.md

     files: [] // Globby list of paths to lint
   },
   depCheck: {
+    files: [], // Globby list of paths to check allowing overriding the default setting
-    ignore: [] // Array of modules to ignore, '*' is supported for globbing },
+    ignore: [] // Array of modules to ignore, '*' is supported for globbing.
+Overrides the default setting.
+  },
   tsconfig: {}, // Place for tsconfig.json configuration, only compilerOptions are used though.
   entry: utils.fromRoot('src', 'index.ts'), // Entry point